-The National Regulations require approved services to have a Quality Improvement Plan (QIP).
-The aim of a QIP is to help providers self-assess their performance in delivering quality education and care and to plan future improvements.
-The QIP also helps the regulatory authorities with their assessment of the service.
+The National Regulations require services to have a Quality Improvement Plan (QIP).
+The aim of a QIP is to help providers self-assess their performance in delivering quality education and care, and to plan future improvements.
+The QIP also helps regulatory authorities with the assessment of the service.

-- include an assessment of the quality of practices of the service against the National Regulations and National Quality Standard
+- include an assessment of the programs and practices at the service against the National Quality Standard and National Regulations

-- contain a statement about the philosophy of the service.
+- include a statement about the service’s philosophy.

 - Does our statement of philosophy reflect a commitment to improvement?